NameLord/TerritoryMoba/README.md

-# TerritoryMoba
+# Territory Moba
-A sandbox game made for fun.
+A sandbox Moba Game made for fun.

 Discord Server for Update logs and informations about the game